-We primarily work directly with OEMs to define the right solutions for their unique applications, including the design of custom parts with unique part numbers.
+We primarily work directly with original equipment manufacturers ("OEMs") to define the right solutions for their unique applications, including the design of custom parts with unique part numbers.
 Actual sales of production parts may be directly to the OEM or through either their designated contract manufacturers ("CMs") or through franchised distributors of our products.
 As a result, we have highly-skilled sales engineers who work directly with the designers and program managers at its OEMs, providing a high-level of engineering support at all points within the process.

-In 2017, our largest customer, an electronics contract manufacturing company in the aerospace and defense markets, accounted for \$3,744,000, or 16.7%, of the Company's total revenues, compared to \$3,275,000, or 15.7%, in 2016.
+In 2018, our largest customer, an electronics contract manufacturing company in the aerospace and defense markets, accounted for \$4,436,000, or 17.8%, of the Company's total revenues, compared to \$3,744,000, or 16.7%, in 2017.

-As of December 31, 2017, four of our largest customers accounted for approximately \$1,100,000, or 32.0%, of accounts receivable.
-As of December 31, 2016, four of our largest customers accounted for approximately \$1,242,000, or 35.1%, of accounts receivable.
+As of December 31, 2018, four of our largest customers accounted for approximately \$1,043,000, or 30%, of accounts receivable.
+As of December 31, 2017, four of our largest customers accounted for approximately \$1,100,000, or 32%, of accounts receivable.
 The insolvency of any of these customers could have a material adverse impact on our liquidity.